Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions

-Next, we describe our algorithms for machine unlearning.
+Next, we describe our "rewind-to-delete" (R2D) algorithms for machine unlearning.
 The learning algorithm $A$ (Algorithm \ref{alg:learn1}) performs gradient descent updates on $f_\mathcal{D}$ for $T$ iterations, and the iterate at the $T-K$ time step is saved as a checkpoint or computed post hoc via the proximal point algorithm (Algorithm \ref{alg:prox}).
 Then Gaussian noise is added to the final parameter $\theta_T$, and the perturbed parameter is used for model inference.
 When a request is received to remove the data subset $Z$, the checkpointed model parameter $\theta_{T-K}$ is loaded as the initial point of the unlearning algorithm $U$ (Algorithm \ref{alg:unlearn1}).
 Then we perform $K$ gradient descent steps on the \textit{new} loss function $f_\mathcal{D'}$ and add Gaussian noise again to the final parameter, using the perturbed weights for future model inference.

-When a model is trained without a checkpoint saved, we can still obtain a black-box unlearning algorithm by carefully ``rewinding" the gradient descent training steps via the proximal point method, outlined in Algorithm \ref{alg:prox}.
-In standard gradient descent, we obtain $\theta_{t+1}$ from $\theta_t$ as follows,
+When a model is trained without a checkpoint saved, we can still obtain a black-box unlearning algorithm by carefully undoing the gradient descent training steps via the proximal point method, outlined in Algorithm \ref{alg:prox}.
+We can solve for previous gradient descent iterates through the following implicit equation (\ref{eq:implicit}):